Mathematical Economic Analysis

 Homework assignments may include problems designated as optional.
 These are not collected or graded, but they can help you practice for subsequent classes and exams.

+At the top of each assignment, include your name, a course identifier, and the assignment number.
 Ongoing study groups are highly recommended.
 Study groups are an excellent means of mastering the course material.
 They are also a core part of the experience of graduate education.
 Besides, they are fun.
-But, be sure to write up your homework assignments without assistance.

 Grading

-If numeric scores are unusually low in an otherwise attentive class, I curve the grades.
-Specifically, if fewer than 15% of the class reaches the 90% cutoff, I will lower all cutoffs proportionally until at least 15% of the grades are A or A-.
+If numeric scores are unusually low in an otherwise performant class, I curve the grades.
+Specifically, if fewer than 15% of the class reaches the 90% cutoff, I typically lower all cutoffs proportionally until approximately 15% of the grades are A- or higher.
+Usually, this adjustment is not needed.

 Points